veeredrac/my-website/README.md

-     Communication :   in angular is component based application there are 3 types of communication
+     Communication :   in angular is component based application  i there are 3 types of communication
         1. parent - child @import
         2. child - parent  @output and event emitor